 RV Home Theater Entertainment System

 In our Open Range, we have a RV Home Theater System.
-This system is kind of neat in that it can drive several speakers in a surround sound system AND the speakers that are located outside in the RV basement.
+This system is kind of neat in that it can drive several speakers in a surround sound system, the speakers that are located outside in the RV basement, and manage a TV input.

 This system has a CD/DVD player, FM stereo, and has both audio and video controls to be a complete system.
 In other words, it was made to handle the TV, not just the audio.

 Handling video, not just audio, is only for the higher end RV’s.
-Most RV’s in my opinion have a fairly nice RV Audio System.
+Most RVs, even lower end, in my opinion, have a fairly nice RV Audio System.
+Also since TVs can handle all the video switching, all you REALLY need to do is to send the TV audio to a good audio system.

 A fairly nice RV system would be defined by being able to control many speakers (see list below), handle multiple inputs, and be able to be controlled remotely.

-The RV manufacturers seem to get specialty systems that are hard to find for the common person for their units.
+For some specialty totally RV focused systems, the RV manufacturers seem to get these specialty systems that are hard to find for the common person for their units.
 If the system in our Open Range breaks, it would be hard to replace.

 In some ways, a home theater system is too much system for many of us.
 I’ve put in a much nicer system which handles video better and has bunches of advantages.
 I’ve also modified my drawing to help people with Sonos speakers.